m-bock/purescript-transit/README.md

     }
 ```

-<p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L103-L114">test/Examples/SimpleDoor.purs L103-L114</a></sup></p>
+<p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L103-L115">test/Examples/SimpleDoor.purs L103-L115</a></sup></p>
 <!-- PD_END -->

 The process works in two steps:

-1. `reflectType` converts your type-level DSL specification to a term-level equivalent
+1. `reflectType` converts your type-level DSL specification to a term-level equivalent of type `TransitCore`
 2. `TransitGraphviz.writeToFile` uses that to render a Graphviz `.dot` file

 The `writeToFile` function accepts an options record that lets you customize the diagram.
 E.g. the `theme` option which we're using above controls the color scheme. **Transit** provides a couple of built-in themes.
 But you can also provide your own.
+See [themes.md](docs/themes.md) for more details.

 To convert the `.dot` file to an SVG (or other formats), use the Graphviz[^graphviz] command-line tools: